isomerpages/govtech-stp/_faq/2-app-process-residents-sg.md

 As the specific requirements may vary amongst provinces/municipalities, the traveller should verify the latest requirements of the provincial/municipal authorities with his/her local host company or government agency.

 While a traveller no longer needs to adhere to a controlled itinerary after the first 14 days, he/she must still follow local COVID-19 prevention and control measures for the duration of his/her stay in China.
-As some provinces/municipalities may require the traveller to undergo a PCR test before being allowed to move beyond a controlled itinerary after the first 14 days, your local host company or government agency should verify the latest requirements with the relevant local provincial/municipality authorities.
+As some provinces/municipalities may require the traveller to undergo additional COVID-19 test(s) before being allowed to move beyond a controlled itinerary after the first 14 days, your local host company or government agency should verify the latest requirements with the relevant local provincial/municipality authorities.

 ### **Returning to Singapore**

 #### 16. What health measures will I be subject to upon returning to Singapore after my fast lane travel?

-Singapore Citizens, Permanent Residents, Long-Term Pass holders returning to Singapore from China will be subject to prevailing health regulations.
+Singapore Citizens, Permanent Residents, Long-Term Pass holders on fast lane travel returning to Singapore from China will be issued with a 14-day Stay-Home-Notice (SHN) upon entry into Singapore.

-For prevailing policies related to returning Singapore Citizens, Permanent Residents and Long-Term Pass holders, please refer to <https://www.ica.gov.sg/covid-19> for more details.
+For more information about the SHN issued by ICA, please refer to <https://www.ica.gov.sg/covid-19/shn>.

 ##### 17. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from China?